xpmethod/no-connect/README.md

-**No Connect** is a template for [Jekyll static site generator](http://jekyllrb.com/) that works on a local machine, without an html server.
+**No Connect** is a template for [Jekyll static site generator](http://jekyllrb.com/) that works on a local machine or a USB key, without an html server.
 Our template is based on the standard Jekyll theme.
 Visit us at Columbia's [Group for
 Experimental Methods in the Humanities](http://xpmethod.plaintext.in/minimal-computing/no-connection.html) to learn more.